createcandle/webinterface/README.md

 # Web Interface
 This is an alternative way to control your WebThings Gateway from outside of your home.

 ![webinterface_screenshot](https://github.com/createcandle/webinterface/blob/main/webinterface_screenshot.png?raw=true)

--- PROOF OF CONCEPT, BE CAREFUL WHEN USING THIS --

 This addon has two parts:
+- The actual addon for the Webthings Gateway.
 - A collection of PHP files that you place on a webserver of your choice.
-- The actual addon for the Webthings Gateway.
+Alternatively, you can use the Candle webserver.

 # How does it work?
 The addon continously polls the webinterface to see if it's being used by someone (who has entered the correct password).